qiancai/docs-tidb-operator/README.md

 # TiDB on Kubernetes Documentation

-This repository stores all the source files of [TiDB on Kubernetes documentation](https://docs.pingcap.com/tidb-in-kubernetes/stable/) at the PingCAP website.
+This repository store all the source files of [TiDB on Kubernetes documentation](https://docs.pingcap.com/tidb-in-kubernetes/stable/) at the PingCAP website.
 That is, the documentation for [TiDB Operator](https://github.com/pingcap/tidb-operator).

 Currently, the official documentation supports two languages: